 What Is a Circuit Breaker?

 A circuit breaker is a component in a circuit that moderates the flow of electricity through it.
 Circuit breakers help protect homes and buildings from electrical issues and damage.
+On a one-line house wiring circuit diagram, a circuit breaker will typically appear as a break in the line.

 What Is Happening When a Circuit Breaker Trips?